 Situated around 50 km away and perfect for a one day trip around Bangalore, these hills are one of the largest monoliths in Asia.
 A beautiful drive via Mysore road will refresh you on that sleepy weekend morning.
 One of the best trekking destinations near the city, it comprises of two peaks – Karigudda and Billigudda.
 The hills offer you a serene atmosphere and the chance to get a thrilling experience while you indulge in trekking and rock climbing.
 A good trek, an amazing view, and a ruined fort at the top that you can explore – what more could you ask for?

 If you’re into cave exploring and trekking, then Anthanrgange is one of the best one day trip from Bangalore, for you.
-Situated at a distance of about 68 kms from the city in Kolar, this range is dotted with hillocks and caves that have been formed from volcanic rocks and boulders.
+Anthargange is situated in the Kolar district of Karnataka in the Shathashrunga range, about 70 km from Bangalore. this range is dotted with hillocks and caves that have been formed from volcanic rocks and boulders.
 If you’re up for travelling another 30 km, you can pay a visit to the Kotilingeshwara temple as well.
 An ideal picnic and trekking spot, this is one destination you shouldn’t miss out on!

 Here is yet another spot for the trek lovers, located about 60 km away from the beautiful city.
 If you’re a history buff as well, then even better!
 It will take you less than two hours to get there if you drive down the NH 7 route.
 The hills let you witness ruins that date back to almost the 18th century.
 Apart from the beautiful ruins and view, this place is known for its night treks.
 So, if you’re the midnight adventure kinds, you know where to head to!